 - Admission: 100 Baht for foreigners, though I wasn’t asked to pay anything and just put 40 Baht in the box to do the usual worship practice with lotus bud, joss sticks and small sheets of gold leaf.

 Wat Nang Phaya

 Almost looks like Wat Yai, doesn’t it?
-Located on the eastern bank of the Nan River, Wat Nang Phaya was built during the reign of King Trailokanat (1448-1488).
-This temple is slightly smaller than Wat Yai on the other side of the river.
+Located right next to it, Wat Nang Phaya was built during the reign of King Borommatrailokkanat (1448-1488).
+This temple is slightly smaller than Wat Yai.
 I really loved the calm and quiet atmosphere here, as well as the beautiful paintings on the walls.

 - Admission: Free